coral-lab-asu/coral-lab-asu.github.io/publications_new.md

  cells.
 However, real-world data is inherently multimodal, often blending images such as symbols, faces, icons, patterns, and charts with textual content in tables.
-With the evo lution of AI models capable of multimodal reasoning, it is pertinent to assess their effi cacy in handling such structured data.
+With the evolution of AI models capable of multimodal reasoning, it is pertinent to assess their efficacy in handling such structured data.
 This study investigates whether current AI models can perform knowledge-aware reasoning on multimodal structured data.
 We explore their